 17. Washington D.C. for an eBike Tour

-Instead of enduring peak tourist traffic in the spring to see the cherry blossoms, why not visit Washington D.C. in November?
+Instead of enduring peak tourist traffic in the spring to see the cherry blossoms, why not visit Washington D.C. off season instead?

-The Tidal Basin is the gateway for the city’s famous Japanese cherry blossom trail.
-But instead of being stuck in crowds and unable to move, glide around on an eBike.
+The Tidal Basin is the gateway for the city’s famous Japanese cherry blossom trail, and you can glide along it unencumbered this month on an eBike.

-There are convenient eBike stands located nearby on the National Mall.
-Then kick it into high gear and steer the eBike down to the Tidal Basin, which is part of West Potomac Park.
+We grabbed an ebike on our visit from one of the convenient eBike stands on the National Mall.
+Then we kicked it into high gear and headed down to the Tidal Basin, which is part of West Potomac Park.

-Or, spend an hour leisurely walking past the Yoshino and Kwanzan trees.
-Imagine an artist’s paint brush swirling orange, gold, red, and yellow paint across a canvas.
+Another idea: You could also spend an hour leisurely walking past the Yoshino and Kwanzan trees.
+Imagine an artist’s paintbrush swirling orange, gold, red, and yellow paint across a canvas.

 Built in the 1800s, the Tidal Basin is about 107 acres in size.
-It is transformed in November when the trees change color and then drop their leaves by Thanksgiving.
+It is transformed in November when the trees change color.
+Be aware that they drop their leaves by Thanksgiving, however.

-The eBike tour will require at least three stops at the Jefferson Memorial, the Franklin Delano Roosevelt Memorial, and the Martin Luther King Jr. Memorial.
+On our eBike tour, we stopped at the Jefferson Memorial, the Franklin Delano Roosevelt Memorial, and the Martin Luther King Jr. Memorial.

 For a great overview of the city’s iconic landmarks, be sure to reserve a ticket for the hop-on hop-off bus.
-It’s the very best way to see the highlights with limited times.
+It’s the very best way to see the highlights in a limited time.

 Reserve your tickets for the Washington D.C. hop-on hop-off bus here.